Lancaster University Ethical Hacking Group

 Lancaster University Ethical Hacking Group (LUHack) is a student group for learning and practising ethical hacking techniques in a safe and legal environment.

-Lancaster University Hacking Club (LUHack) was founded in 2014 by Dr William Knowles and Dr Benjamin Green, and achieved the status of Defcon chapter before falling silent for a number of years.
+Lancaster University Hacking Club (LUHack) was founded in 2014 by Dr William Knowles and Dr Benjamin Green and achieved the status of Defcon chapter before falling silent for a number of years.
 In 2017, the group was taken over and revitalised by Ric Derbyshire and James Boorman, PhD students at the University.
-Following a period of explosive growth in both size and popularity, LUHack is now managed by Ric and James alongside a team of dedicated Undergraduate students: Harry Balderstone, Alex Butler, Henry Clarke, Ben Simms, and Paulius Ivaškevičius.
+Following a period of explosive growth in both size and popularity, LUHack is now managed by Ben Simms, Matthew Marsden, and Alex Butler alongside a team of dedicated students: Mo Ali, and Cameron Clough.
 LUHack sessions attract as many as 100 people at a time, ensuring a vibrant and lively community for members.

 Aside from teaching and sharing hacking knowledge, LUHack participates in a wide range of activities within the security industry.
 One such activity is our attendance of conferences, in which it takes members to interact with members of the security industry to help them make the connections they need to secure a job once they have graduated.
 Another activity is LUHack’s participation in Capture the Flag tournaments.
-Over the 2018-2019 academic year, LUHack participated in multiple capture the flag tournaments with good results, such as HECC (8th), PaloAlto (3rd), Deloitte (5th), and BCS Cybercrime Cup (1st).
+Over the years the group has been running, LUHack participated in multiple capture the flag tournaments with good results, such as HECC (8th), PaloAlto (3rd), Deloitte (5th), BCS Cybercrime Cup (1st), and CIBER PERCEU (5th).
 Finally, LUHack also runs occasional social events so that members can kick back, relax, and get to know each other a bit better.

 LUHack meets every Friday, 17:00-19:00 in InfoLab21.
 The venue time and location may change but is usually SkyLounge.